Click on the plus sign to see the answer to the question.

 Do you give piano lessons to people who just want to prepare for Junior Cert/Leaving Cert?

 Yes.
 There are two situations that arise

-If a student who has not previously learned an instrument decides during first year or before the start of second year that they want to play an instrument in the Junior Cert they can take lessons that are focused on this goal.
-As long they start by the beginning of second year and think of their practical exam as being worthy of the same time and attention given to every other subject they will be successful.
+If a student who has not previously learned an instrument decides during First Year or before the start of Second Year that they want to play an instrument in the Junior Cert they can take lessons that are focused on this goal.
+As long they start by the beginning of second year and think of their practical exam as being worthy of the same time and attention they give to every other subject they will be successful.

 Already playing Piano

 In a situation where a student has been self learning or hasn’t had lessons in a while they can start lessons focused on Junior/Leaving Cert in the academic year before the state exam year.
 If they want to move their pieces up an extra level they can opt to take lessons during the Summer in between also.

 The academic year when the exam is taking place is too late to get used to a new teacher and for the teacher to be able to accurately assess what the student can cope with learning in six months.